 - What You Can Report/Export: another significant advantage of Raven’s integrated approach

 Our blog is one of the most popular elements of the site.
 It’s updated every day of the work week (usually) and routinely accounts for about one quarter of our traffic.
-(Interested in guest blogging?
-Email blog editor Courtney Seiter.)
+(Interested in contributing?
+Email blog editor Nicolette Beard.)

 In the old design, the blog was buried in the footer of the website.
 Not good.
 Now the blog has some real estate in the new header and a presence on the homepage.
 Much better.

 The blog also got its own design with some significant improvements.
 We can now feature a post for as long as we want and show three times the number of headlines without overwhelming readers.

 Several months back, we began a refresh of the Help Desk.
 That refresh is where we first created the tasks that became core elements of the entire site redesign.

 Why the need for three different designs for the website, blog and Help Desk?
 Because each type of visitor has different goals or tasks.

 - The marketing site is for evaluating Raven for purchase.

 - The blog is for news, learning and sharing.

 - The Help Desk is for getting technical questions answered.